English

 We recognise that English is a core subject within the National Curriculum and essential for educational and social progress.
 Mastery over language empowers children to communicate creatively and imaginatively, as well as allowing them engagement with the world at large.
 Therefore we aim to establish a curriculum which provides the necessary meaningful opportunities to develop competence in all language areas.

-Reading and writing within our school curriculum has been implemented with our phonics scheme as a foundation, please visit our phonics page for more information.
+Reading, writing and spelling within our school curriculum has been implemented with our phonics scheme as a foundation, please visit our phonics page for more information.

 Reading

-Children will be taught two key reading skills:
+Pupils will also be taught two key reading skills:

 Through ‘word reading’ the ability to decode words- will be taught through the use of the synthetic phonics scheme ‘Little Wandle’.
 Children will be assessed to determine the level of books they should be reading and to ensure that they progress appropriately.

 Through ‘language comprehension’ children’s comprehension skills will be taught through high quality shared and guided reading sessions with teachers and teaching assistants, individual and group reading times and whole class reading activities.
 We have moved towards a whole class reading approach and we have found that children have become motivated to read and discuss more challenging texts.
-Children explore a range of fiction, non-fiction and poetry texts and explore skills in recall, making inferences, developing vocabulary, making predictions and summarising texts.
+They are encouraged to independently apply their knowledge before high quality answers are modelled.
+There are also designated times when children will read on a 1-1 basis to their class teacher or Learning Support Assistant.
+These times develop competence in skilled word reading, fluency and a clear understanding of the text.

-We are very fortunate to employ a language support assistant to work with children for whom English is not their first language.
-Learning support assistants work with individual pupils and assess and lead learning to ensure these children receive high quality interventions.
+We are very fortunate to employ a very experienced Language Support Teacher to work with children for whom English is not their first language.
+Mrs Jackson has successfully worked with us for a number of years and is well known to our EAL pupils within school.
+She is a highly qualified EAL teacher with a wealth of experience who will work with our EAL pupils to assess in small groups or on an individual basis to lead learning to ensure these children receive high quality interventions.

 Celebrations such as World Book Day are used to invite authors into school and promote the pleasure and knowledge that can be gained from books.
 We also take advantage of our local authority’s events that have included workshops and visits from authors.